-As expected, the fluctuation of the maximum daily flow is very much a function of precipitation and major events in the distribution system such as the drinking water advisory in Amherstview (2013), above average precipitation (2014), large watermain break or significant leaks (2015), drought conditions (2016), lot of precipitation (2017) and even if 2018 was a very warm and dry year, the number of replacement and rehabilitation projects at the Amherstview tower and in the distribution system was unprecedented and brought a significant volume of lost water through watermain damage due to construction activity and unmetered temporary water services during construction.
+As expected, the fluctuation of the maximum daily flow is very much a function of precipitation and major events in the distribution system, above average precipitation (2014), large watermain break or significant leaks (2015), drought conditions (2016) and lot of precipitation (2017 and 2019) and brought a significant volume of lost water through watermain damage due to construction activities and unmetered temporary water services during construction in 2018 and 2019.

-For Bath, trending indicates that water consumption (annual average daily flow) is on a gentle climb but is very much influenced by water demand from CSC and the number of high turbidity events affecting treatment filter performance.
-With major renovations on CSC property in 2013 and 2014, the water demand was unusually low as inmates were temporarily relocated to other institutions and the system saw a net increase in 2015, coinciding with units at CSC being turned back on and fairly significant leaks on their property from 2014 on (maximum daily flow).
+For Bath, trending indicates that water consumption (annual average daily flow) is on a gentle decent but is very much influenced by water demand from CSC and the number of high turbidity events affecting treatment filter performance.
+With major renovations on CSC property in 2014, the water demand was unusually low as inmates were temporarily relocated to other institutions and the system saw a net increase in 2015, coinciding with units at CSC being turned back on and fairly significant leaks on their property from 2014 on (maximum daily flow).